gregoryv/dotini/README.md

 implementation is focused on performance and comes with minor limitations.

-  - lines starting with # or ; are comments
+  - comments start with # or ;
-  - values may be quoted using " or ` (backtick)
+  - values may be quoted using ", ` (backtick), or ' (single tick)
-  - sections [ and end with ]
+  - sections start with [ and end with ]

 ## Limitations

 Currently the limitations for this implementation are

-  - keys cannot contain spaces
+  - no spaces in keys
-  - no comments are allowed after a key value pair.
+  - no comments after a key value pair
   - no multiline values

 ## Example